MozzaVID: Mozzarella Volumetric Image Dataset: Results

 \subsection{Training}

-The majority of the models converged and reached the early stopping criterion, except for 3D Large instances of the ConvNeXt and Swin models, which continued to slowly improve until the predefined time limit.
+The majority of the models converged and reached the early stopping criterion, except for 3D Large instances of the ConvNeXt models and the coarse Swin model, which continued to slowly improve until the predefined time limit.
 Models trained on the Small dataset exhibited strong overfitting to the training data, as expected given the dataset size, though it was partially mitigated through fine-tuning.
 Notably, the ResNet, MobileNet, and Swin models were the least affected.

 \cref{tab:cnn} shows the complete classification results.
 Both the average and the per-model metrics demonstrate a significant improvement in accuracy with the 3D data.
-Interestingly, 3D models trained using the Coarse-Base setup consistently outperformed their counterparts trained on the 2D Large dataset.
+Interestingly, most 3D models trained using the Coarse-Base setup managed to outperform their counterparts trained on the 2D Large dataset.
 This suggests that even a smaller 3D dataset is more advantageous than a big 2D dataset for this problem.
 However, this trend is not visible in the fine-grained classification, indicating that in this task, the image resolution may play a more critical role than the 3D representation.

 Across models, ResNet performed the most consistently in all the tasks and achieved the highest accuracy scores for nearly all 3D configurations.
 MobileNetV2 also demonstrated stable performance, often achieving the highest accuracy among the 2D models.
-Swin provided a competitive but usually slightly worse performance across all cases, while ConvNeXt and ViT were performing the worst, showing significant variability across different configurations.
+Swin provided a competitive but usually slightly worse performance across all cases, while ConvNeXt and ViT performed the worst, showing significant variability across different configurations.

-At a high level, top scores for both granularities (coarse-grained: $0.993$, fine-grained: $0.935$) confirm the validity and feasibility of the classification task.
-Both scores were only achieved on the Large dataset instance; fine-grained classification was much more challenging in the Base dataset ($0.733$), and coarse-grained was especially problematic in the Small dataset ($0.860$).
+At a high level, top scores for both granularities (coarse-grained: $0.973$, fine-grained: $0.935$) confirm the validity and feasibility of the classification task.
+Both scores were only achieved on the Large dataset instance; fine-grained classification was much more challenging in the Base dataset ($0.733$), and coarse-grained was especially problematic in the Small dataset ($0.763$).

 From the structural analysis perspective, the high accuracy achieved in the Large dataset suggests that even small volumes, approximately \SI{0.2}{\milli\metre} in size, contain sufficient structural features for accurate classification of cheese types.
 At the same time, these volumes exhibit enough unique characteristics to identify them as part of a specific sample and its subtle, localized structural variations.